miscalencu/Google-Chrome-Lite-GSMArena-Website-Improver/README.md

-** Google Chrome - Lite GSMArena Website Improver **
+#Google Chrome - Lite GSMArena Website Improver

-Will improve some of GSMArena.com website's features.
+Chrome extension that will improve some of GSMArena.com website's features.
 For now it will only highlight differences between different models.